cs3org/OCM-API/IETF-OCM.md

 2. Fetch the Discovery response from `https://<provider-domain>/.well-known/ocm` and read its `jwksUri` field.
-If the Sending Server advertises the `http-sig` capability but no `jwksUri` is present, the receiver MUST reject the request as non-conformant
+If the Sending Server advertises the `http-sig` capability but no `jwksUri` is present, the receiver can discard the notification, as described in [Decision to Discard](#decision-to-discard)
 3. Fetch the public keys from the URL given by `jwksUri`
 4. Locate the unique signature carrying the `tag="ocm"` parameter in the `Signature-Input` header, disregarding its dictionary label